|Home » About

 OS X users are more and more tired of waiting for Apple to 'FTFF'.
 And it's been noted than when recruiting new blood to help them Apple have in their own online advertisements referred to the application as 'notorious' - anything but an understatement.
 And when searching for alternatives OS X users do not want yet another perhaps even more bloated file browser.
 And as the IT pros they want a fast lean and mean 'expose it all' Finder replacement app.
 Which is what Xfile is.

 Previous PPC-only versions of Xfile for Panther and earlier have proven perfect for use on 'older' computers where otherwise things just get too slow.
-And Xfile for Leopard and beyond is the only file browser for OS X that is ready today for all possible file systems - including the much talked about ZFS.
+And Xfile for Leopard and beyond is the only file browser for OS X that is ready today for all possible file systems - including devfs, ZFS, and the coming APFS.
+Xfile for 10.12 Sierra still runs away from the field at blistering speed.

 Content is King